 The print collection is catalogued and classified according to the Library of Congress Classification standards.
-Access to materials which the University does not have in its collection, may be arranged from other libraries subject to the lender agreement.
+Access to materials which the University does not have in its collection may be arranged through other libraries subject to the inter-library cooperation agreement.

-A list of electronic resources is organised on the University Library website.
-Subject guides were created to facilitate access to those resources relevant to a particular field of study of research.
-Registered staff and students can access these resources off-campus.
+A list of electronic resources is available on the University Library website.
+In addition, several subject guides facilitate access to resources relevant to a particular field of study or research.
+All registered staff and students can access these resources off-campus as well.

 The University Library holds a collection of print and electronic thesis and dissertations.
-The print collection is organised according to programmes which can be used within library premises and can be accessed electronically through the institutional repository.
+The print collection is organised according to programmes and can be used within library premises.
+Access to the full-text PDF is provided through the BSPACE.
+This digital platform serves as BUiD's institutional repository.